staksa/kilroy/README.markdown

 ## What is Kilroy?

-Kilroy is my minimal blog and resume build with html, css and jquery.
+<p>Kilroy is my minimal blog and resume build with html, css and jquery.
 Kilroy is sitting on Octopress framework which makes creating posts and pages super easy.
-And to make this all even more cool --everything is responsive.
+And to make this all even more cool --everything is responsive.</p>
+<p>Blog is deployed on heroku :)</p>

 ## What is Octopress?